-Prerequisite(s): Satisfactory score on Math placement or MAT\ E172 with a grade of C or higher.
+Prerequisite(s): Satisfactory score on Math placement or MAT E172 with a grade of C or higher.

-A study of the concepts from algebra and trigonometry that will be used in calculus.
-Topics include: equations and inequalities, functions, graphs, exponential and logarithmic functions, trigonometric functions, polynomial and rational functions.
+This course offers a study of the concepts from algebra and trigonometry that will be used in calculus.
+The course topics include: trigonometric functions, periodic functions, trigonometric identities and equations, further applications of trigonometry, analytic geometry, and sequence and series.